codesshaman/docker_compose_configs/README.md

 # docker_compose_config_NGINX_HTML
-My training simple configs with docker compose
+My training simple config with docker compose

 Your need docker and docker-compose in your operation system.